 Our Analysis and Test Results

-As you can see above, the Honeywell HUL520B ended up towards the top of our overall scoresheet, mostly due to a simple and user friendly design.
-In the following sections we discuss how it performed in all of the different tests we used to find the best humidifier.
+The Honeywell HUL520B combines simple operation and easy cleaning with decent humidifying performance in a tiny, affordable package.
+If you don't need advanced features like a self-regulating humidistat or an off timer, this is a great low-price option.
+The Honeywell HUL520B ended up at the top of our overall scoresheet, mostly due to a simple and user-friendly design.
+In the following sections, we discuss how it performed in all of the different tests we used to find the best humidifier.

 The Honeywell was somewhat slow in our testing, taking a full two hours to get our 150 square foot testing room up to 45% humidity.
 The good news is that it plateaued at around 47% humidity.
-This means that in most average sized bedrooms the Honeywell will reach something close to the ideal 45% humidity and settle in there.
+This means that in most average-sized bedrooms the Honeywell will reach something close to the ideal 45% humidity and settle in there.
 This makes it perfect for bedroom use, and generally negates the risk of over humidifying if you forget to turn it off.
 The two hours it takes to reach that humidity can be a bit of a drag, as you'll have to remember to turn it on well before bedtime if you want to snuggle into a pleasantly humidified room.

 Ease of Cleaning

 The Honeywell HUL520B has a single dial to turn the machine on and select the level of mist it puts out.
 It also has an auto-off feature, so it automatically turns off when all the water is gone, which prevents the sonic agitator from buzzing away with no water in the tank and possibly damaging itself.
 That single knob makes it incredibly easy to operate, but it also means there are no additional features like an off timer or a self-regulating humidistat.

-The large 3.5" tank opening that we mentioned in the ease of cleaning section also makes the Honeywell HUL520B very easy to refill in almost any sink.
+The large 3.5-inch tank opening that we mentioned in the ease of cleaning section also makes the Honeywell HUL520B very easy to refill in almost any sink.
 In fact, it was the easiest to refill of any of the models we tested.

 The Honeywell HUL520B was far and away the most inexpensive model to buy and own that we tested.
-It only 0.01kWh of electricity per hour of operation.
+It only uses 0.01kWh of electricity per hour of operation.
 This led to an estimated lifetime cost of just $56, the lowest that we calculated.

 While the Honeywell HUL520B lacks some power compared to larger models, it can still handle a small bedroom.
-You'd be hard pressed to find a better value for use in a smaller room.
+You'd be hard-pressed to find a better value for use in a smaller room.

 — Max Mutter and Steven Tata